AdobeDocs/analytics.en/help/components/dimensions/activity-map-region.md

 ## Dimension items

-Dimension items include regions you have labeled on your site.
+Dimension items include regions that you have labeled on your site.
 Specific region values depend on what attributes are used, and if semantic HTML elements are present.